 Looking toward the future

-2019 is drawing to a close, and we now have Intel's 9th Gen mainstream and enthusiast processors joining AMD's second generation Ryzen CPUs, delivering up to 8-core/16-thread processors for regular joe users.
-AMD and Intel are also engaged in a core counts war, with AMD's 32-core Threadripper claiming top honors, though Intel still has a 28-core part coming soon.
+Early 2019 has been quiet on the processor front.
+2018 gave us Intel's 9th Gen mainstream and enthusiast processors and AMD's second generation Ryzen CPUs, delivering up to 8-core/16-thread processors for regular joe users.
+AMD and Intel are also engaged in a core counts war, with AMD's 32-core Threadripper claiming top honors, though Intel sort of has a 28-core part for... nah, who am I kidding?
+It's a Xeon, and it's for professionals.

 It's worth reiterating that for gaming purposes, the CPU isn't going to need upgrading nearly as often as the graphics card, especially if you buy a higher spec processor to start with.
 When I looked at Nvidia's GTX 1070 Ti, I tested it on both an overclocked i7-5930K and a stock i7-8700K.
 The results were basically a tie.
 So if you're not running an insane graphics card, keep that in mind.